-Mary Trump Wins Court Fight Over Tell-All on President
+Ungagged and Unbound, Mary Trump Wins Court Fight Over Tell-All on President

 The book was made available to the press, and bumped up its release date to Bastille Day, after a New York State appellate court partially overturned Justice Greenwald’s initial ruling blocking publication, a decision skewered by First Amendment experts as an unconstitutional prior restraint.

 Since the release of the Pentagon Papers, the Supreme Court kept an extraordinarily high bar for government censorship in advance of publication.
-The Trump family has tried to sidestep that landmark New York Times precedent, first with the president’s offensive against former Secretary of State John Bolton’s “The Room Where It Happened” and then with brother Robert Trump’s lawsuit against Mary Trump’s book.
+The Trump family has tried to sidestep that landmark New York Times precedent, first with the president’s offensive against former national security adviser John Bolton’s “The Room Where It Happened” and then with brother Robert Trump’s lawsuit against Mary Trump’s book.

 As noted in Monday’s ruling, both efforts failed, and the stakes were higher in Bolton’s case.